Learn to rank your website higher in the search results for more traffic! Sign up for my free SEO workshop!

 4. Focus on trends but don’t rely on them

 TikTok influencers who focus on trends often see a burst of new followers.
 To come across new trends, head to your Discover page and scroll along the top.

 But use trends wisely.
 You shouldn’t rely on them (especially if they aren’t niche-specific).

 Atdhe Trepca, the creator of @areyouhapppy, has 1.1M TikTok followers and cautions “do not become a slave to trends.
 Trends are here today, gone tomorrow.
 They might help you get a bump of followers but numbers don’t matter when they come from a single video.
 Your focus should be on telling a story and bringing your followers on that story.”

 While trends can be great initially (especially if you have a new account) make sure they align with your niche!

-Robert Blackmon, a TikToker with nearly 1 million followers, says “don’t be afraid to put your own spin on viral videos that you see.
+Robert Blackmon, a TikToker with now over 1 million followers, says “don’t be afraid to put your own spin on viral videos that you see.
 Creating your version of a viral video gives you maximum traction on viewing eyes.
 Having fun is what attracts people to your page most.”